 9. The Refined Feline Lotus Cat Tower

-The Vesper above isn’t the only modern cat tower designed to look like high-end furniture.
+The Vesper above isn’t the only modern cat condo designed to look like high-end furniture.
 This cat tower stands six feet tall and offers an elegant, understated place for your cat to lounge.
 Each of the three platforms are covered in berber carpet, which is augmented by a sisal scratch pad and a faux suede pillow.
 The large platform at the top is big enough for two cats to recline in, while a hideaway at the bottom offers another place to relax.
 Both finishes are dark wood tones.
 The company also makes a scratching post to match.

 Price: $303.99 in espresso, $429.99 in mahogany